AI-Data-Space/happymatrix-eco-assistant/README.md

 ## Project Overview

-The ECO Assistant demonstrates how Generative AI can assist engineers and program managers in understanding and organizing Engineering Change Orders (ECOs).
+The ECO Assistant demonstrates how Generative AI can assist engineers and product teams in understanding and organizing Engineering Change Orders (ECOs).
 It uses Google's Gemini LLMs combined with Retrieval-Augmented Generation (RAG) to extract, analyze, and communicate information from unstructured ECO documents.